Pacific Southwest Airlines: Legacy

 The successors of PSA and AirCal, USAir and American, raised prices, reflecting their higher costs.
 In early 1990, the last-minute roundtrip fare from Los Angeles to Sacramento was $456, over $1000 in 2024 dollars.
 State legislators were increasingly irate, finally proposing a raft of bills to punish the carriers, even suggesting a state-owned airline, but the market had already taken care of the problem.
 United Airlines had already announced an increase in frequency on Los Angeles to San Francisco from 16 to 27 per day and Southwest Airlines had announced it was entering Burbank with 10 a day service to Oakland at a last-minute fare of $59 one way, $29 in advance.

 The resulting Los Angeles Basin to San Francisco Bay fare war was brutal, made worse when Iraq invaded Kuwait thereby spiking oil prices, collapsing demand for international travel and tipping the US into the Gulf War.
-In January 1991, in announcements only two weeks apart, first American and then USAir gutted the former AirCal and PSA systems, throwing in the towel less than five years after offering to buy the former intrastate airlines.
+In January 1991, in announcements made only two weeks apart, American and USAir dismantled the former AirCal and PSA systems, effectively abandoning the acquisitions less than five years after purchasing the intrastate airlines.

 The indirect legacy of PSA is Southwest Airlines, originally a Texas intrastate airline that PSA inspired.
 Southwest inspired low-cost airlines globally.
 PSA therefore was a key company in the advent of low-cost air travel.

 Another legacy stems from Kenny Friedkin's son Thomas H. Friedkin, a PSA pilot in 1962 when his father died.
 A year later, Tom's mother (Kenny's widow) died, making him the largest PSA shareholder.
 Tom had a seat on the Board of Directors but continued as a full-time pilot for the airline.
 Tom astutely invested in a Toyota distributorship in the late 1960s, Gulf States Toyota, now a multi-billion dollar business run by Tom's son, Kenny's grandson, Dan Friedkin.

 PSA's successor airlines also made legacy liveries.
 US Airways painted an Airbus A319 (N742PS) in the PSA livery and even after US Airways merged with American Airlines, it continued to wear the PSA colours until 2024.
 American themselves also painted an Airbus A321 (N582UW) in the PSA colours and the A321 still wears the scheme as of 2025.